dgreenhalgh/simple-item-decoration/README.md

-# divider-item-decoration
+# simple-item-decoration

-A divider for Android's RecyclerView using RecyclerView.ItemDecoration
+A simple library for adding dividers and offsets to Android's RecyclerView using RecyclerView.ItemDecoration